Lead in Drinking Water

 A National Sanitation Foundation (NSF) seal on treatment equipment shows that

 the unit has been tested for adequate removal efficiency.

 Lead in drinking water presents a complex problem for consumers of public and private water supplies.
-If you have questions concerning testing and removal of lead from your drinking water, contact your local office of the Pennsylvania Department of Environmental Protection, your county office of Penn State Cooperative Extension, or the county or state health department.
+If you have questions concerning testing and removal of lead from your drinking water, contact your local office of the Pennsylvania Department of Environmental Protection, your county office of Penn State Extension, or the county or state health department.